Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 Decaffeinated coffee is processed using various techniques.
 While most modern practices work well at retaining the coffee’s flavor, some processing methods can adversely affect how your coffee tastes.

-Last time I checked, there were several different decaffeination methods, each of which will have some effect on the taste of the coffee when the coffee reaches your cup.
+Last time I checked, there were a handful of different decaffeination methods, each of which will have some effect on the taste of the coffee when the coffee reaches your cup.

 When it comes to removing the caffeine from the coffee beans, a cheap and common method involves soaking the coffee beans in water and then introducing a chemical savant such as methyl chloride.